Constitution: Middle Ages after 1000

 The Golden Bull of 1356 was a decree issued by a Reichstag in Nuremberg headed by Emperor Charles IV that fixed, for a period of more than four hundred years, an important aspect of the constitutional structure of the Holy Roman Empire.

-In China, the Hongwu Emperor created and refined a document he called Ancestral Injunctions (first published in 1375, revised twice more before his death in 1398).
-These rules served as a constitution for the Ming Dynasty for the next 250 years.
+In China, the Hongwu Emperor created and refined a document he called Ancestral Injunctions (first published in 1375, revised twice more before he died in 1398).
+These rules served as a constitution for the Ming dynasty for the next 250 years.

 The oldest written document still governing a sovereign nation today is that of San Marino.
 The Leges Statutae Republicae Sancti Marini was written in Latin and consists of six books.
 The first book, with 62 articles, establishes councils, courts, various executive officers, and the powers assigned to them.
 The remaining books cover criminal and civil law and judicial procedures and remedies.
 Written in 1600, the document was based upon the Statuti Comunali (Town Statute) of 1300, itself influenced by the Codex Justinianus, and it remains in force today.

 In 1392 the Carta de Logu was legal code of the Giudicato of Arborea promulgated by the giudicessa Eleanor.
 It was in force in Sardinia until it was superseded by the code of Charles Felix in April 1827.
 The Carta was a work of great importance in Sardinian history.
 It was an organic, coherent, and systematic work of legislation encompassing the civil and penal law.

-The Gayanashagowa, the oral constitution of the Haudenosaunee nation also known as the Great Law of Peace, established a system of governance as far back as 1190 AD (though perhaps more recently at 1451) in which the Sachems, or tribal chiefs, of the Iroquois League's member nations made decisions on the basis of universal consensus of all chiefs following discussions that were initiated by a single nation.
+The Gayanashagowa, the oral constitution of the Haudenosaunee nation also known as the Great Law of Peace, established a system of governance as far back as 1190 AD (though perhaps more recently at 1451) in which the Sachems, or tribal chiefs, of the Iroquois League's member nations made decisions based on universal consensus of all chiefs following discussions that were initiated by a single nation.
 The position of Sachem descends through families and are allocated by the senior female clan heads, though, prior to the filling of the position, candidacy is ultimately democratically decided by the community itself.

 Modern constitutions

-In 1634 the Kingdom of Sweden adopted the 1634 Instrument of Government, drawn up under the Lord High Chancellor of Sweden Axel Oxenstierna after the death of king Gustavus Adolphus, it can be seen as the first written constitution adopted by a modern state.
+In 1634 the Kingdom of Sweden adopted the 1634 Instrument of Government, drawn up under the Lord High Chancellor of Sweden Axel Oxenstierna after the death of king Gustavus Adolphus.
+This can be seen as the first written constitution adopted by a modern state.